University-of-Manitoba-Computer-Science/tools-n-techniques/book/topic05/03-filter-lines.md

 `.xml` files.
 XML is a "markup" language, sort of like Markdown.

 Try running `grep` again recursively on this again and you'll see that we're not just matching emoji short codes anymore, but a bunch of weird looking XML.
-Neat :camera:.
+[Neat :camera_flash:].

 :::